Article

 Schoeppner adds that while higher gas prices may initially pressure corporate profit margins, they do not always translate directly into staffing cuts.
 “Energy costs eventually affect transportation, manufacturing, logistics, and warehousing,” he notes.
 “If those pressures intensify, they could lead to softer labor demand in energy‑sensitive sectors.”

 Bovino also points to industries such as fertilizers and plastics, which face higher input costs due to disruptions in oil shipments.
 “This brings the discussion back to core inflation risks,” she says.
-“If those pressures materialize, the Fed may need to stay on the sidelines longer resuming rate cuts.”
+“If those pressures materialize, the Fed may need to remain on hold for longer, with less scope to ease policy in the near term.”
+In that environment, the balance of risks could shift away from additional rate cuts and toward the possibility that policy remains restrictive – or even tightens – if inflation pressures persist.

 Could artificial intelligence (AI) alter the labor market landscape?